Micro water jet technology for gentle debridement

 The method involves mechanical cleaning and stimulation by the micro water jet.

 debritom+ works with a high-pressure micro water jet that removes both soft and tough slough from the wound, accurately and in a tissue-preserving manner.
 To this end, a sterile fluid is sprayed through a jet onto the wound surface at a selected intensity level.
 During debridement, draping is used to protect the treatment provider, the patient and the treatment setting from aerosols.

 The debridement is continued until all extinct tissue is removed.
 Minimal superficial bleeding from the wound bed is a desirable effect.
 The treatment provider deliberately provokes microbleeding in order to bring about hyperemization, which accelerates the regenerative process of the wound healing during all four phases (exudation, proliferation, maturation and epithelialization).
 The treatment of patients undergoing anticoagulation therapy is generally unproblematic.
-The microbleeding is applied not only during the cleaning (exudation) phase, but also in the granulation (proliferation) phase.
+Any time, micro water jet debridement is being applied, mircobleeding might occur.
 However, the microbleeding is only one factor in the deliberate stimulation and activation of the body's own wound healing.

 debritom+ can be used with various irrigation fluids.